 PM4SD Online Courses

 Since 2013, 20+ PM4SD training courses have been delivered in over a dozen locations across Europe and beyond.
-Through a partnership between Jlag and TrainingAid, PM4SD training is now available as a 4-week facilitated online course, open to all tourism stakeholders and project managers.
+Through a partnership between Jlag and TrainingAid, PM4SD practitioner training is now available as a 2-week intensive facilitated online course, open to all tourism stakeholders and project managers.
 By completing the online course, participants are able to satisfy the requirements towards the official PM4SD exam, administered through APMG International, the leading accreditation and exam institute.